 When users face a chat interface, they want speed and flexibility—pre-filled AI buttons for quick replies, or the freedom to type their own response.

-Here's how to implement a system that combines AI-powered quick-reply buttons with optional text input to maximize engagement.
+Here's how to implement a hybrid AI bot that combines AI-powered quick-reply buttons with optional text input to maximize engagement.

 We recommend first downloading the template, testing it and then using this article as a reference to customize it to your needs - you find the template here